Extended Response Patterns

 .

-Responding with a specific body
+Respond with a specific body

 If you’d like to respond to a request with a specific body, you can use the body